invertase/react-native-firebase-docs/docs/analytics/reference/analytics.md

 [method]logEvent(event, params) returns void;[/method]

 Log a custom event with optional params.

 Note: Event names should contain 1 to 32 alphanumeric characters or underscores.

-Note 2: up to 100 characters is the maximum character length supported for event parameters.
+Note 2: up to 40 characters is the maximum character length supported for event parameter names, and up to 100 characters is the maximum character length supported for event parameter values.

+See [Collection and configuration limits](https://support.google.com/firebase/answer/9237506?hl=en) in Firebase Help for additional information.

 | Parameter |         |
 | --------- | ------- |